chingc/docs-nix/README.md

     print(n, n * n)
 ```

-In this example `--override-flake` was used to specify a git commit of the Nixpkgs repository.
-This ensures that the script will always run with the exact same packages versions, everywhere.
+In this example `--override-flake` was used to specify a git commit hash of the Nixpkgs repository.
+This ensures that the script will always run with the exact same package versions, everywhere.

 Notice that `nix shell` was only specified once when using multiple nix shell shebangs.